 The correct logic here is that random processes can generate nice looking equity curves but how can we know if a nice looking equity curve selected from a group of other not so nice looking curves actually represents a random process and the underline algorithm has no intelligence?
 This inverse question is much more difficult to answer.
 Here are some criteria one can use to minimize the possibility of a random system due to selection and data-mining biases:

 (2) If you remove the exit logic of the system and you apply a small profit target and stop-loss just outside 1-bar volatility range does the system remain profitable?
-(This test applies to short-term trading systems).
-If not, then the probability that the system possesses no intelligence in timing entries is very high.
-This is because a large class of exits, like for example trailing stops, curve-fit performance to the price series.
+(This test applies to short-term trading systems.)
+If not, then the probability that the system possesses no intelligence in timing entries is high.
+This is because a large class of exits, such as for example trailing stops, over-fit performance to the price series.
 If market conditions change in the future the system will fail.

 (3) Does the generated system involve indicators with parameters optimized to get the final equity curve through the maximization of some objective function(s)?
-If there are such parameters, then the data-mining bias dimensionality increases to the power of the number of parameters involved making it extremely unlikely that the system possesses intelligence because it may be fitted to the data.
+If there are such parameters, then the data-mining bias increases as a non-linear function of the number of parameters involved making it extremely unlikely that the system possesses intelligence, because it may be fitted to the data.

 (4) Does the software run only once to produce the final result in the in-sample or multiple runs are involved?
-Similarly, did the developer test only one hypothesis or multiple adjustments were made to an initial hypothesis?
+Was only one hypothesis tested or multiple adjustments were made to an initial hypothesis?
 If many runs are involved, the data-mining bias is large.
 This bias is the result of the dangerous practice of using data from the in-sample multiple times with many combinations of indicators and heuristic rules until an acceptable equity curve is obtained.
-Some of the systems that generate the good performance curves in the in-sample may also generate good equity performance in the out-of-sample just by chance alone.
+Some of the systems that generate good performance curves in the in-sample may also generate good equity performance in the out-of-sample just by chance alone.

-(5) This is the most important consideration: If results of an out-of-sample test are used to reset the software to start a fresh run or adjust the system parameters manually, then, in addition to data-mining bias, data-snooping bias is also introduced.
-In this case cross-validation in an out-of-sample beyond the first run is useless because the out-of-sample has become part of the in-sample.
+(5) This is the most important consideration: If results of an out-of-sample test are used to start a fresh run or adjust the system parameters manually, then, in addition to data-mining bias, data-snooping bias is introduced.
+In this case validation in an out-of-sample beyond the first run is useless because the out-of-sample has become part of the in-sample.
 If an additional forward sample is used, then this reduces to the original in-sample design problem with high probability that the good performance in the forward sample is obtained by chance.